 The Johns Hopkins Medicine Simulation Center is a state-of-the-art medical training facility that incorporates five types of simulation including: standardized patients, human patient simulation, virtual reality, task trainers and computerized simulation.
 The main goal of the Simulation Center is to improve safety within patient care.
 Current and future health care professionals “practice on plastic” honing their skills, refining advanced techniques and learning valuable social interactive tools for delivering important news to patients.
 This translational research becomes vital for creating the gold-standard in patient safety and medical teaching.

-Do you have your own named fund or wish to support a class fund or other priority?
-If so, please indicate your gift designation in the ‘Other’ field on the drop-down list of giving options.
+Do you have your owned named fund or wish to support a class fund or other priority?
+If so, please indicate your gift designation in the ‘Other’ field on the drop-down list of giving options on the online form.

 Specific Funding Opportunities

 - School of Medicine Annual Fund (unrestricted)

 - Anne and Mike Armstrong Medical Education Building

 - Genes to Society Education Fund